A Sample of Active Galactic Nuclei with Intermediate-mass Black Holes Extended to $z \approx$ 0.6: Acknowledgments

 \section{Acknowledgments}

 This work is supported by the National Natural Science Foundation of China (12373013) and the Yunnan Provincial Basic Research Program (202501AT070029).
 L.C.H. was supported by the China Manned Space Program (CMS-CSST-2025-A09), the National Science Foundation of China (12233001).
+S.Y. acknowledges the National Key R\&D Program of China (2025YFA1614101).
 This work is based on observations obtained by the SDSS; we acknowledge the entire SDSS team for providing the data that made this work possible.
 We also made use of spectra obtained with the Magellan Baade Telescope/MagE.